Exercising while pregnant

 - More energy

 - Fewer problems with backaches, bloating and constipation

 - Reduced risk of gestational diabetes

 - Easier labor and childbirth

 - Reduced birth weight for your baby, which may reduce his or her risk of obesity later in life

 Whether you're a new exerciser or a veteran, you'll need to talk to your doctor and get clearance to exercise.
 Many pregnant exercisers find they can keep going with their workouts with some modifications over time, but your doctor can give you specifics about your situation.
 If you're new to exercise, there's no reason you can't start while you're pregnant, unless your doctor has told you otherwise.

-Studies suggest that working up to 30 minutes of moderate exercise most days of the week, but you should start with what you can handle and gradually add time to your workouts each week.
-Try activities you enjoy and that feel good to your body such as:
+Studies suggest that working up to 30 minutes of moderate exercise most days of the week is best, but you should start with what you can handle and gradually add time to your workouts each week.
+Try activities you enjoy and that feels good to your body such as:

 Walking: Walking is a great choice for anyone, especially beginners because it's easy on the joints and something you can do just about anywhere.